cosmos/cosmos-sdk/docs/architecture/adr-049-state-sync-hooks.md

 }
 ```

-The snapshot stream would look like this:
+The snapshot stream would look like as follows:

 ```go
 // multi-store snapshot